alekslovesdata/recipes-2/recipes/american-pesto-quinoa.md

 Prep

 1. `Rinse the quinoa: Pour the quinoa into a fine mesh colander and rinse under running water for at least 30 seconds.
 Drain well.
-This step removes any bitterness on the outside of the quinoa (caused by naturally occurring saponins).`
+This step removes any bitterness on the outside of the quinoa.`

 Cook